 Alternatively, you could even use a rubber band in place of the masking tape.

 Now, you’re ready to sew garments that will fit you as intended!

-Like I said, whatever you sew will required accurate seam allowances from start to finish.
+Like I said, whatever you sew will require accurate seam allowances from start to finish.
 But this is especially critical when constructing garments!